Squeeshalami/live-monitor/README.md

 A simple live terminal monitor for system stats using `psutil` and `rich`.

-This Project uses UV by defeault for simplest usage please Install
+This Project uses UV by default for simplest usage please Install
 UV: https://docs.astral.sh/uv/getting-started/installation/

 ## Installation